BlazeInferno64/BlazeInferno64/README.md

 </a>
 <!-- Github -->
 `
-Want Follow me on Github?Click Down👇
+Want to follow me on github?Click Down👇
 `

 <a href="https://github.com/blaizinginfernodragon123">